 The birthplace of Genghis “Chinggis” Khan, Mongolia often brings to mind the image of a horde of battle- hardened cavalry.
-While this may be historically accurate, it is a long way from the modern reality of peaceful; Buddhist people living in harmony with nature.
-Mongolia is a unique crossroad where the landscape, history, and people intertwine to create a place unlike any other on earth.
+Modern Mongolia is peaceful, comprised of Buddhist people striving to live in harmony with nature.
+With an intriguing past and complex present, Mongolia is a unique country where the landscape, history, and people intertwine to create a place unlike any other on earth.

 Culture and Climate

-Mongolia has the lowest population density in the world.
-Mongolia’s capital, Ulaanbaatar, is the coldest capital city in the world.
-Harsh winter conditions exist where temperatures can reach -40ºC for days at a time.
-The sustained severe cold causes massive loss of livestock herds almost every year.
-This very difficult environment requires great strength and deep reserves of will to survive and thrive in.
-Mongolian people have lived and thrived in this unforgiving environment for many hundreds of years and have a deep enduring fondness for their homeland.
+During winter, temperatures can reach -40oF for days at a time.
+The sustained severe cold causes massive loss to livestock herds almost every year.
+The Mongolian people require great strength and deep reserves of will to survive in this very difficult environment.They have lived and thrived in this unforgiving environment for many hundreds of years and have a deep enduring fondness for their homeland.

-The harsh winter conditions and loss of livestock often results in swells in the urban populations as people seek shelter from the cold.
-Migrants concentrate in areas surrounding the city, often living in gers.
+The harsh winter conditions and loss of livestock often result in swells of the urban populations as people seek shelter from the cold.
+Citizens often migrate to areas surrounding the city, living in gers or yurts (felt tents).
 These areas are called “ger districts”.
-It is estimated that 60% of the Ulaanbaatar population lives in the ger districts.
-This migration of the rural population to the outskirts of Ulaanbaatar, in search of economic opportunities, has accelerated rapidly since the mid-1990s.
+It is estimated that 70% of the Ulaanbaatar population live in the ger districts.
+This migration of the rural population to the outskirts of Ulaanbaatar in search of economic opportunities has accelerated rapidly since the mid-1990s.
 The result is a demographic transformation of Ulaanbaatar and some smaller provincial cities.
-In the years 2005 and 2006, according to the Ulaanbaatar municipal government, 30,000 to 40,000 rural people arrived in the city each year.
+According to the municipal government, 30,000 to 40,000 rural people arrive in Ulaanbaatar every year.
 This is the equivalent of the population of an entire province.
-Hospitals feel this impact as they are forced to accommodate this surge in health care demands.
-The National Government of Mongolia and administrations at the municipal, district and sub district levels need help to cope with the migration of the rural poor, which overwhelms social, hospital and primary health services in urban areas.

 Government and Economy